 Finding your Hosting Site

 Once you’ve bought your plan from Siteground and set up your account with the domain name that you’ve purchased it’s time for Siteground to move everything from your old blog over to your new blog!
 Pretty great service right?
-You haven’t actually got to do any of the moving over yourself (which I was definitely grateful for as a complete beginner) as Siteground will transfer over blog posts and comments over for you.
-The only things that won’t transfer over are likes and your WordPress theme but I think you’ll agree with me in thinking that this isn’t really a problem at all.
+You haven’t actually got to do any of the moving over yourself.
+Siteground will transfer over blog posts and comments over for you.
+This was something that I was definitely grateful for as a complete beginner.
+The only things that won’t transfer over are likes and your WordPress theme.
+But I think you’ll agree with me in thinking that this isn’t really a problem at all.

 How long will it take?